williamtroup/Calendar.js/docs/CUSTOM_TRIGGERS.md

 ***Parameter: event***: '*Event*' - The event details.

 ### **options.onEventsAdded( *events* )**:
-Fires when an events are added.
+Fires when events are added.
 <br>
 ***Parameter: events***: '*Event[]*' - The array of events.

 ### **options.onEventsUpdated( *events* )**:
-Fires when an events are updated.
+Fires when events are updated.
 <br>
 ***Parameter: events***: '*Event[]*' - The array of events.

 ### **options.onEventsSet( *events* )**:
-Fires when an events are set (all all other events are cleared).
+Fires when events are set (all other events are cleared).
 <br>
 ***Parameter: events***: '*Event[]*' - The array of events.

 ### **options.onEventsSetFromJSON( *json* )**:
-Fires when an events are set from JSON (all all other events are cleared).
+Fires when events are set from JSON (all other events are cleared).
 <br>
 ***Parameter: json***: '*string*' - The JSON.

 ### **options.onEventsAddedFromJSON( *json* )**:
-Fires when an events are added from JSON.
+Fires when events are added from JSON.
 <br>
 ***Parameter: json***: '*string*' - The JSON.